icure/medtech-docs/sdks/explanations/how-to-data-model/data-model-data-sample.md

 ## When to Use a Data Sample?

-When a Data Owner wants to register some kind of objective or subjective data related to a Patient.
+You should use a Data Sample when a Data Owner wants to register some kind of objective or subjective medical data related to a Patient.

 ## How a Data Sample is Related to Other Entities?